Columbia Medallion Studios, est. 1888

 Maybe even more importantly, better photographic technology now existed, giving people more confidence about the quality and longevity of the pictures they took.
 Plus, propping up a shiny photo medallion on a decorative easel just seemed like more of a Roaring ‘20s kind of thing to do anyway.
 What once brought amazement was now, ultimately, old fashioned and outdated.

-The Columbia Portrait Co. and Columbia Medallion Studios faded away around this point in history, much like the name of the sailor suit kid featured on the medallion in our collection.
-If you recognize him, please let us know.
+The Columbia Portrait Co. and Columbia Medallion Studios faded away around this point in history, leaving no trace of their records, and thus no paper trail for identifying the thousands of people they committed to immortality.
+If you recognize any of the faces included on this page, please let us know.
 Don’t let those memories grow dim!

 Sources: